Create a Life Worth Living

 Interpersonal Dysregulation

-If you relate to this DBT model and want to build a life worth living, please contact our intake line at (516) 627-6201 today to get started.
+If you relate to this DBT model and want to build a life worth living, please see our LIDBT’s Programs Page or contact our intake line at (516) 627-6201 today to get started.